Radiation for chordoma

 Despite these possible side effects, most patients receiving radiation say they feel good enough to continue daily activities.
 Patients having proton beam therapy who move temporarily to where the proton center is located often enjoy outings and sightseeing in the local area.

 Most of these side effects will resolve after radiation ends.
 However, some can remain for many months or be permanent.
-You may also experience “late” effects of radiation, meaning they do not begin until months or years after radiation ends.4 These can include issues with endocrine system function; changes to hearing, vision, or swallowing; bowel, bladder, or sexual issues; and Chronic pain caused by nerve damage. including pain, weakness, and numbness in the face or extremities.
+You may also experience “late” effects of radiation, meaning they do not begin until months or years after radiation ends.4 These can include issues with endocrine system function; changes to hearing, vision, or swallowing; bowel, bladder, or sexual issues; and neuropathy including pain, weakness, and numbness in the face or extremities.

 Talk with your radiation oncologist about the risks involved in your radiation treatment plan.